 When we choose God's way it may seem to be more difficult than doing our own thing but God is the Ultimate Gardener (I John 15:1).
 He knows how to grow good fruit so let's put our trust in Him today.

 Lord, teach me patience.
 The patience that Your Son showed while He was here on earth.
-Help me to remember that some things are worth waiting for and a lot of the things I see are not mine anyways.
+Help me to remember that some things are worth waiting for and a lot of the things I see are not mine anyway.
 Help me to be content with what I have.
 In Jesus' name.
 Amen.

 Are you an impulsive person or do you prefer to wait for things?
 If you're impulsive what can you today to minimize the things you do in the moment?
 If you prefer to wait for things, what do you do while you're waiting?